Shady Spring High School

 Shady Spring High School is a high school in Shady Spring, West Virginia, which is a suburb of Beckley, West Virginia, including the gated community of Glade Springs, West Virginia.
 It is managed by the Raleigh County School District.

-The school has 814 students, placing it in class "AA" for sports purposes in the state.
+The school has 814 students, placing it in class "AAA”for sports purposes in the state.
 The colors are navy blue and old gold, and the mascot is the "Tigers", although the girls' teams have sometimes used "Lady Tigers" as well.

 Sports

 Shady Spring High School has numerous sports teams including baseball, softball, soccer, football, golf, cross country, track and field, cheerleading, dance team, archery, tennis, volleyball and wrestling.
 Several have won state team championships including: